 Child Pornography Punishment

 Child pornography is among the most notorious crimes in the world, and is thus punished with very harsh penalties.
-First time offenders who are convicted of producing child porn can face fines and 15 to 30 years in prison, while those who are convicted of transporting child pornography could face between 5 and 20 years in prison as well as fines.
-Upon release, convicted child pornographers will have to register as sex offenders and abide by numerous rules set forth for them including staying a certain distance from a school or day care center, informing neighbors of their status, and more.
+First time offenders who are convicted of producing child porn can face fines and 15 to 30 years in prison, while those who are convicted of transporting child pornography could face between five and 20 years in prison as well as fines.
+Upon release, convicted child pornographers will have to register as sex offenders and abide by numerous rules set forth for them including staying a certain distance from a school or daycare center, informing neighbors of their status, and more.

 Other factors can influence the overall sentencing including things like:

 - Whether or not images are violent or sadistic in nature